 - Any individual who just want to gain knowledge out of passion or curiosity

 Now after knowing Who can do Financial Modeling Course now let us look at what all it needs, to go for a financial modeling training.

 Who can do Financial Modeling OR Financial Modeling Pre-requisites:

 The following points could be advantageous :

-- Thirst to learn financial conceptual terminology, general business procedures and self confidence.
+- The thirst to learn financial conceptual terminology, general business procedures, and self-confidence.

 - Usage of Excel